 Yes, cockatiels can survive in the cold as long as they are not subjected to extreme cold below 40 degrees Fahrenheit.
 As previously said, it’s best to start off by gradually exposing your birds to low temperatures throughout the fall.

 If you reside in an area with harsh winters, ensure your cockatiel is kept indoors where it’s warm at all times.
-They’ll require more calories during winter to maintain their energy levels; however, beware of overfeeding them.
-They keep themselves warm by pressing itself against its body heat.
+They’ll require more calories during winter to maintain their energy levels; however, beware of overfeeding them (check out tips for keeping cockatiels warm).
+They keep themselves warm by pressing themselves against their body heat.
 You can also use a heat lamp when their temperature drops.

 Temperature for Cockatiels: What Temperature Is Too Hot For Cockatiels?